survivejs/webpack-book/manuscript/04_what_is_webpack.md

 * Webpack is a **module bundler**, but you can also use it for tasks as well.
 * **Hot Module Replacement** (HMR) helped to popularize webpack.
 It is a feature that can enhance development experience.
 * Webpack relies on a **dependency graph** underneath.
 Webpack traverses through the source to construct the graph and it uses this information and configuration to generate bundles.
 * Webpack’s **configuration** describes how to transform assets of the graphs and what kind of output it should generate.
-A part of this information may be included in the source itself if features like code splitting are used.
+A part of this information can be included in the source itself if features like code splitting are used.
 * Webpack can generate **hashes** for filenames allowing you to invalidate bundles as their contents change.
 * Webpack’s logic is contained within **loaders** and **plugins**.
 These are called through webpack’s configuration.